 Globally it is an enormous public health problem, causing significant morbidity and mortality in developing countries, and a feeling that it has been neglected prompted the formation of the International Alliance for the Control of Scabies (IACS).
 There are also concerns about increasing resistance to drugs currently available.

 There is a period of asymptomatic infection.
 Pruritus develops as an allergic reaction to infection, around 4-6 weeks after infestation.
 Infection can be transmitted to others during the asymptomatic phase.
-One should maintain a high index of clinical suspicion for scabies.
+Therefore a high index of clinical suspicion for scabies is needed.